 When you add it all up, Sudoku was the winner.
 How does it work?
 The usual caveats about correlational studies apply here, so strong conclusions about causality do not follow from the science.
 One theory is that cognitively stimulating activities do not directly protect deteriorating brain structures, but they do strengthen neural connections in other areas in order to provide a “scaffolding” that compensates for the lost capacity.

 We are left with tentative but promising conclusions: brain training still doesn’t work, but there could be other activities that do compensate for cognitive decline.
 Sudoku and video games have potential.
 The jury is still out on Pokémon Go.

-The research above is one of more than 300 peer-reviewed studies that used the CBS Trials platform from Cambridge Brain Sciences to gather data online, with no programming required.
+The research above is one of more than 300 peer-reviewed studies that used the CBS Research platform from Cambridge Brain Sciences to gather data online, with no programming required.
 Visit CBS Research for more information and to try it in your own research.